bigabdoul/BlazorFormManager/WALK-THROUGH.md

    ```

    What we did above is embedding and configuring the `<FormManager />` component
    into the registration "page".
-The code is pretty simple self-explanatory somehow due
+The code is pretty simple and self-explanatory somehow
-   the expressive nature of Razor Components.
-The `@ref` attribute acquires a reference
+   due the expressive nature of Razor Components.

+   The `<DataAnnotationsValidator />` component ensures client-side validation rules are
+   enforced thanks to the data annotation attributes `[Required], [StringLength]` and so
+   on.
+We'll see them soon when defining the models.

-   to the rendered DOM element and stores it into the `manager` member variable below.
+   The `@ref` attribute acquires a reference to the rendered DOM element and stores it
+   into the `manager` member variable below.

    Usually, I separate the code from the UI elements by placing it in a "code-behind"
    class file.
 But for the sake of simplicity, below the above markup, copy and paste